-Helps internal and external stakeholders know what to expect from you.
+- Helps internal and external stakeholders know what to expect from you.

-Gains consumer trust.
+- Gains consumer trust.

-Serves as the foundation from which you build out how your company operates from a consumer interaction perspective.
+- Serves as the foundation from which you build out how your company operates from a consumer interaction perspective.

-One thing to note about a brand promise, it is a promise after all.
+It is a promise after all.
 So when you break it, it can affect your reputation and your revenue.

-For instance, let's say your brand promise is something like "Innovation at every turn," and your company hasn't come out with something new and fresh in the last five years, that can deter potential consumers.
+For instance, let's say your brand promise is something like "Innovation at every turn," and your company hasn't come out with something new and fresh in the last five years.
+That can deter potential consumers.

 Here are the most common types of brand promises:

-Emotional: A promise appealing to emotion.
+- Emotional: A promise appealing to emotion.

-Action-based: A promise tied to a specific action.
+- Action-based: A promise tied to a specific action.

-Social: A promise based on ethical or social responsibility.
+- Social: A promise based on ethical or social responsibility.

-How to Build a Brand Promise
+How to Write a Brand Promise